picoxr/OpenXR_VideoPlayer_Demo/README.md

 ## OpenXR_VideoPlayer_Demo
-  - If you have any questions/comments, please visit [**Pico Developer community**](https://devanswers.pico-interactive.com/) and raise your question there.
+  - If you have any questions/comments, please visit [**Pico Developer Support Portal**](https://picodevsupport.freshdesk.com/support/home) and raise your question there.

 ## OpenXR SDK Version
   - v2.1.0